State COVID-19 Vaccine Distribution Plans

 • The number of phases states have often vary, which makes it difficult to compare phases among states.
 States use between two to five phases, with some using subcategories within a phase (i.e., 1-A, 1-B)

-• Some states have detailed which populations would be covered in different phases.
-Others only list who’s included in the first phase or two, and are waiting on more federal guidance before making further decisions.
+• Some states detail which populations are covered in different phases.
+However, others only list who’s included in the first phase or two, and are waiting on more federal guidance before making further decisions.

 Who does the term “child care worker” apply to within the plans?
 It’s often not clear if the definition includes all delivery settings, CCR&Rs or others in the child care system (like licensing staff).
 Our coalition partners at Homegrown and the National Association for Family Child Care (NAFCC) have asked for more clarity around family child care and family, friend and neighbor care.